NuwanJ/msc-cloud-computing-applications-group2/README.md

 cloud-project$ sam local start-api cloud-project$ curl http://localhost:3000/
 ```

+Note: if you get any error like `Error: Running AWS SAM projects locally requires Docker.
+Have you got it installed and running?`, please configure the Docker Path Variable (use `export DOCKER_HOST=unix://$HOME/.docker/run/docker.sock` in Mac)

 The SAM CLI reads the application template to determine the API's routes and the functions that they invoke.
 The `Events` property on each function's definition includes the route and method for each path.